Tr4shL0rd/aktiedystenStonks/README.md

 # DESCRIPTION

 **aktiedystenStonks** is a Command-line interface application used to regualry check the current price of stocks.
-The application checks the current price of stocks every 30 seconds.
+The application checks the current price of stocks every 30 seconds.<br>
 **aktiedystenStonks** Gets it's data from [aktiedysten.dk](https://aktiedysten.dk/).